 Any open space good enough for dancing was used for dancing tango.
 Any house with a back yard or patio, big enough to accommodate the milongueros was taken up.
 Any small club in a suburban neighborhood, or even a smart candy store became fit for Tango.
 Milongas were everywhere.
 In the more deprived quarters, the music was mostly played on vinyl records.
 Some could afford to hire small ‘orquestas tipicas’, of which some, over time, reached a respectful level of skill and popularity.

 Tango was perhaps the purest and most intimate form of dance the world had ever known at that time.
-Its premises were based on escapism, primarily, and because it satisfied an innate need for human connection, the daring act of embracing a stranger and giving oneself over completely to instinct, movement and music, was particularly attractive.
-Indeed, Tango became an intrinsic part of Argentinian society.
+Its premises were based on escapism and because it satisfied an innate need for human connection.
+The daring act of embracing another and giving oneself over completely to instinct, movement and music was irresistible.
+Indeed, Tango became embedded in Argentinian society.

 The fusion of this enormous cultural-genetic overflow; this great mixing of music-dance elements brought by the many small immigrant communities, with their violins, flutes, accordions, and a full bag of traditions and dance styles, forged the Porteños identity, and gave birth to Tango.

-The Gauchos, unsettled and forced into an urban environment, often turned to lives associated with crime and by their reputably aggressive nature, were called ‘Compadritos’.
+The Gauchos, unsettled and forced into an urban environment, often turned to lives of crime and by their reputably aggressive nature, were called ‘Compadritos’.
 This nickname, conveyed by the Italian immigrants, held a similar meaning to what they called the mafia bosses back in Italy.

-The Gauchos organised Payadas (song competitions) in open places.
-Several African slaves, who worked in the estancias or rural farms attended but without understanding a word of what was being said.
+The Gauchos organised Payadas (song competitions) in open spaces.
+Several African slaves, who worked in the estancias or rural farms attended but without understanding what was being said.
 The Africans began calling these competitions Milongas, which comes from the African-Brazilian term Mulonga, essentially interpreted as “word”.
-So, gradually, those Payadas events came to be referred to as Milongas and were far more popular than the Payadas.
+So, gradually, those Payadas events came to be known as Milongas and were far more popular than the Payadas.

 The merging of these societies, the Argentinian Gauchos, the African population of Buenos Aires and the Cuban sailors created the extraordinary magic vital for the development of Tango.
 The African’s open embrace, the Compadrito’s closed embrace and the Cubans defined dance figures and sequences integrated to form just one dance; Tango.